datalad-handbook/book/docs/basics/101-140-filesystem.rst

    $ datalad status

-This seems fine.
-Reverting a commit like this however is tricky, at the moment.
+This seems fine, and it has indeed worked.
+However, *reverting* a commit like this is tricky, at the moment.
+This could lead to trouble if you at a later point try to revert or rebase chunks of your history including this move.
 Therefore, if you can, try not to move subdatasets around.
-For now we'll clean up in a somewhat "hacky" way:
+For now we'll clean up in a somewhat "hacky" way: Reverting, and moving remaining subdataset contents back to their original place by hand to take care of the unwanted changes the commit reversal introduced.

 .. runrecord:: _examples/DL-101-140-156
    :language: console